wjdp/gotdict/README.md

 To build run `bundle exec rake build`.
 All output is within `_output/`, the compiled MOBI is `_output/gotdict.mobi`.

+## Releases

+When a certain number of edits have happened (arbitrary number TBD) or some time has passed (arbitrary duration TBD) and the project is in good standing (no unresolved blocker bugs) a release will be made.
+If a commit gets on master with a version tag Travis will upload the build to GitHub.
+A better description than Travis leaves should then be added to it.

 ## Links

 - https://kindlegen.s3.amazonaws.com/AmazonKindlePublishingGuidelines.pdf